vincentfrenz/Rfrenz/README.md

 ================
 Contributors: Christiaan van Rensburg, Alexander Cawood, Marette Theron (9/13/2019)

-Rfrenz aims to simplify the process of computing cognitive social network accuracy by combining various functions from other packages.
+Rfrenz is an *experimental* package which aims to simplify the process of computing cognitive social network accuracy by combining various functions from other packages.

 Install Instructions
 --------------------